How to Prevent a Divorce During This Covid-19 Lockdown

 Rediscover those little things your partner loves and make the conscious effort to do them when they least expect and see just how those little efforts snowball into one mighty atmosphere of love and friendship.

 Other fun things you both can do this COVID-19 lockdown period include:

 1. Watch reruns of your favourite movies together.
 Spending time apart is not all there is to strengthening a marriage.
 Spending quality time together just having fun or goofing around is just as important and will also serve to strengthen your bond.

 2. Come up with brilliant activities for the kids as anyone with kids knows bored kids can be a handful and a royal pain.
 If your kids are kept busy with games, you would have some alone time to yourself as well.

 3. Keep abreast of the coronavirus disease (COVID-19) situation and do it together as a couple, that way you'll have a topic of interest to discuss on.

 4. Maintain your health and the health of everyone in the house and this includes taking immune boosting meds, supplements and foods like chicken soup, garlic, vitamin C (of foods rich in vitamin c like papaya, lemonade, strawberries and other citrus fruits) and take lots of fluid.

-5. You can also do some other fun activities together like baking, read to each other, binge watching movies on Netflix, giving each other a massage, going retro to play hide and seek (with the kids), throwing a mini party for the kids (just to rake the tension and anxiety away), doing a house cleaning, playing boggle, or writing an ebook or articles for your blog blog or favorite third-party earning si
+5. You can also do some other fun activities together like baking, reading to each other, binge watching movies on Netflix, giving each other a massage, going retro to play hide and seek (with the kids), throwing a mini party for the kids (just to rake the tension and anxiety away), doing a house cleaning, playing boggle, or writing an ebook or articles for your blog blog or favorite third-party earning site.

 Other Facts about the Coronavirus Disease (COVID-19) You Should Know